 The instruction mnemonics are operations - they compile the instruction and address (if any).
 As usual in FORTH, operands (addresses) precede operations (instructions).
-Depending on computer, several kinds of instructions and addressing are possible:
+Depending on computer, several kinds of instructions and addressing are possible.
+On the PDP 11 there are two basic formats: